yosemitebandit/vebsite/content/notes/dean-scream.md

 * other footage from the event shows it was really loud -- there were 3500 people there
 * he actually cracks a pretty funny joke about it..
-* and most people in the documentary claim that, rather than the scream being his undoing, it was his coming in third in Iowa that sunk his campaign (he left the race soon after)
+* and most people in the documentary claim that, rather than the scream being his undoing, it was his lack of a result in Iowa that sunk his campaign (he left the race soon after)
+* he was the first candidate to raise millions online, but failed to galvanize more than the youth vote